 Materials Zeitgeist: Biological Inspiration

-From the vantage of materials science and materials fabrication, notions of spatio-temporal hierarchies obtained through dynamic self-assembly represent a major shift in emphasis from thermodynamic to kinetic regimes.
+From the vantage of materials science and materials fabrication, these notions of spatio-temporal and energy dissipative self-organization represent a major shift in emphasis from thermodynamic to kinetic regimes.
 Here, equilibrium structures (global minima) are replaced by higher-order organizational states (e.g., transitions between various local metastable minima of different structures).
 Examples of synthetic materials deliberately fabricated using a dynamic self-assembly approach are rare, reflecting the current lack of fundamental understanding of the process.
 In contrast, such examples abound in biology.
 For instance, a typical biological membrane, a 3-5 nm thick bimolecular layer, is a multi-component nanostructured fluid composed of a phospholipid matrix phase with a number of functional components including glycolipids, membrane proteins, and ion channels.
 Complex dynamics reflecting coupling between chemical composition, molecular structure, and physical interactions lead to an impressive set of time-dependent functions for the membrane, including active and passive ion transport, molecular recognition, and energy transduction.
 To facilitate such functions, membrane architectures often undergo dynamic reorganization to permit the temporal emergence of functional sub-structures.